fact-project/shifthelper/README.md

 # Install

 We strongly recommend installing `python3` via [Anaconda](https://www.continuum.io/downloads).
-Available for Win, OSX and Linux.
+Available for OSX and Linux.

 You can install the bleeding edge version of the `shift_helper` like this: